 Bonus Opportunity.
-For 2013, the Compensation Committee implemented a bonus program that was designed to reward the executive officers for achieving certain corporate performance goals as well as strong individual performance.
+For 2014, the Compensation Committee implemented a bonus program that was designed to reward the executive officers for achieving certain corporate performance goals as well as strong individual performance.
 Under this program, the Compensation Committee set target bonuses for each of the named executive officers.
-The target bonus was set as a percentage of base salary and is the amount the executive officer could earn if the Company achieved its target corporate performance goals and the executive officer achieved his individual objectives.
+The target bonus was set as a percentage of base salary and is the amount the executive officer could earn if the Company achieved its target corporate performance goals and the executive officer achieved his individual objectives and otherwise met performance expectations.
 Bonus payouts for each executive can vary from 0 to 1.5 times the target percentage.
-Bonus targets for 2013 were as follows:
+Bonus targets for 2014 were as follows:

 Name Target Bonus as a % of Base Salary

-Oliver G. (Chip) Brewer III 100%
+Name Oliver G. (Chip) Brewer III 100%

 Bradley J. Holiday 55%

 Alex M. Boezeman 55%

 Mark F. Leposky 55%

 Neil Howie 55%

-The target bonus percentages were based on each executive officer's position and were set to be generally consistent with the total direct compensation that was targeted for each officer.
-The target bonus percentage for each named executive officer for 2013 was unchanged from the 2012 target bonus percentage.
+The target bonus percentages were based on each executive officer's position and were set to be generally consistent with the range of total direct compensation that the Compensation Committee targets for our named executive officers.
+The target bonus percentage for each named executive officer for 2014 was unchanged from the 2013 target bonus percentage.

 Bonus Pool Funding.
-In 2013, the Company accrued a pool of funds to be used for the bonus payouts to the executive officers.
-The amount of the bonus pool was determined based upon the Company's performance in 2013.
+In 2014, the Company accrued a pool of funds to be used for the bonus payouts to the executive officers.
+The amount of the bonus pool was determined based upon the Company's performance in 2014.
 The funding formula was the aggregate of the following for each of the executive officers:

-(Base Salary) x (Target Bonus %) x (EBITDA multiplier) = Bonus Pool
+(Base Salary) x (Target Bonus %) x (EBITDA multiplier) x 125% (Performance Modifier) = Bonus Pool